fkarg/fkarg.github.io/drafts/the-lean-startup.md

 product.
 If you have to ask if are there yet, then you are not.

 Over time, the roles of everyone in your startup will change, though it's hard to notice it.
-Introducing more beaurocracy with increasing company size is not the answer and will only slow you down.
+Introducing more bureaucracy with increasing company size is not the answer and will only slow you down.
 Never split the difference in arguments.